The old barn at Trymwood

 If you are staying longer and would like the barn cleaned at any time during your stay or require fresh bedding and towels, this can be provided at a cost of £40.Internet access/TV

-Broadband is available in the barn.
-There is a fixed flat screen television on the wall in the barn.Recycling policy
+WiFi is available on the ground floor of the barn in the sitting area, but not on the first floor.
+There is a fixed flat screen TV on the wall in the barn.Recycling policy

 The barn is provided with recycling boxes with a list of items which can be recycled.
-Special boxes for vegetable compost and food waste are in the kitchen.Local amenities
+Special boxes for vegetable compost and food waste are in the kitchen.Parking

 Local pubs, cafes and restaurants are available in the village within a very short walking distance.
 There is a Cooperative supermarket, butcher, bread shops, dry cleaners, newsagents and ironmongers.
 Details of many Bristol amenities are provided in the drawer to the sideboard.Insurance